code-warrior/final-project--game-design--mwd-230--fall-2019/THE-ONE-SHEET.md

 ## Three Levels

 ### Level 1 (Easy): People -

+Level 1 consists of the easiest set of multiple choice questions regarding people.
+These questions use names that are easy to follow yet still challenge its players.
+Level 1 also consists of a pink background allowing users to decipher the difference between each level.

 ### Level 2 (Medium): Animals -

+Level 2 is set to a medium difficulty for players.
+This level is also set in a multiple choice style but requires to user to have prior knowledge about animals.
+Level 2 is displayed with a shade of orange as the background.

 ### Level 3 (Hard): Numerical -

+Level 3 is the hardest level of Riddle Trivia.
+This level is all about numbers.
+This level is considered the hardest because many individuals may struggle with mathematics and numerical questions.
+Level 3 is displayed with a purple background and is also displayed in a multiple choice style question.

 ## How to play

-* Select a level
+* Select a level 1 through 3.
-* Think hard about the question
+* Think hard about the question presented.
-* Choose an answer wisely by using letter keys on the keyboard
+* Choose an answer wisely by using letter keys on the keyboard.
 * If question is correct:
 	* Move onto the next one
 * If question is incorrect: